cloudquery/cloudquery/website/pages/how-to-guides/attack-surface-management-with-graph.md

 In the UI, feel free to play around with node labels, colors, and expansion of nodes and relationships.

 In our sample environment, we have 3 IAM Users.
 The following image shows the following and their relationships:
-* IAM User Access Keys in Green
+* IAM User Access Keys in green.
-* IAM Managed Policies and Inline Policies in Red
+* IAM Managed Policies and Inline Policies in red.
-* IAM Users are in Gray
+* IAM Users are in gray.
-* IAM Groups are in Blue
+* IAM Groups are in blue.

 We'll use the following query to show our IAM Users: `MATCH (n:aws_iam_users) return n`: